Fundamentals of Powerlifting

 • Mental toughness

 There’s no hiding in a deadlift.
+It exposes everything.

 Technique Is the Foundation

-You won’t get away with that when things get heavy.
+You can get away with sloppy positioning on light weight.
+You won’t get away with it when things get heavy.
+The fundamentals come down to:

 • Bracing correctly